indiana-university/rivet-react/src/docs/typescale.md

 ## typescale
-Use the typescal property to set the font size of an element's text to a selection of preset sizes.
+Use the typescale property to set the font size of an element's text to a selection of preset sizes.
 In addition to the normal presets a tag can be appended to the size to create a responsive styling based on the screen size of the device or browser.

 View the [Rivet Documentation for Font Size](https://rivet.iu.edu/utilities/typography/#font-size).